dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-client/dotnet-daprclient-usage.md

 ### Polymorphism and Serialization

-The `System.Text.Json` serializer used by `DaprClient` uses the declared type of values when performation serialization.
+The `System.Text.Json` serializer used by `DaprClient` uses the declared type of values when performing serialization.

 This section will use `DaprClient.SaveStateAsync<TValue>(...)` in examples, but the advice is applicable to any Dapr building block exposed by the SDK.